nicolagennaro/HPC/Assignements/A02_Gennaro.md

 only one cycle as did before.

-6) Here we add the directive `register` directive to the most used variables, like `half_size, Ng_inv` and of course `dx, dy, dz` in the hope that this will the compiler to write a code where this variables stay in the CPU register as much as possible.
+6) Here we add the `register` directive to the most used variables, like `half_size, Ng_inv` and of course `dx, dy, dz` in the hope that this will force the compiler to write a code where these variables stay in the CPU register as much as possible.